isha5015/S3-Hunter-Pro/README.md

 ---

-## 💚 Developed for the Security Community
+## 💚 Developed for the Security Community.

 Built for bug bounty hunters, red teamers, and offensive security researchers.